 JESD224 defines standard test cases and procedures for measuring the behavior of UFS devices and comparing that with the requirements of the UFS standard.

-To achieve the highest performance and most power efficient data transport, JEDEC UFS aligns with industry–leading specifications from the MIPI® Alliance to form its Interconnect Layer.
-This collaboration continues with UFS v2.0, which supports the M-PHY® Version 3.0 specification and the UniProSM Version 1.6 specification.
+To achieve the highest performance and most power efficient data transport, JEDEC UFS aligns with industry–leading specifications from the MIPI Alliance to form its Interconnect Layer.
+This collaboration continues with UFS v2.1, which supports the M-PHY® Version 3.0 specification and the UniProSM Version 1.6 specification.

-First published in February 2011, UFS is designed to be the most advanced specification for both embedded and removable Flash memory-based storage in mobile devices such as smartphones and tablets.
-The initial data throughput for UFS is 300 megabytes per second (MB/s) over the bus in both uplink and downlink directions simultaneously, without infringing on bandwidth needed for other applications.
+First published in February 2011, UFS is designed to be the most advanced standard for both embedded and removable Flash memory-based storage in mobile devices such as smartphones and tablets.
 UFS offers a low active power level and a near-zero idle power level, which, combined with the power-saving attributes of the related MIPI specifications, allows for significant reductions in device power consumption.
 The UFS standard adopts the well-known SCSI Architecture Model and command protocols supporting multiple commands with command queuing features and enabling a multi-thread programming paradigm.
 This differs from conventional Flash-based memory cards and embedded Flash solutions which process one command at a time, limiting random read/write access performance.
 The UFS HCI specification and the adoption of SCSI provide a well-known software programming model and are enabling wider market adoption.

 Work on UFS is coordinated by JEDEC's JC-64 Committee for Embedded Memory Storage and Removable Memory Cards, and is supported by principal consumer electronic and cell phone OEMs.
 In addition to UFS development work within JEDEC, some major participants have founded an organization, the Universal Flash Storage Association (UFSA), to develop an UFS ecosystem and support environment for UFS devices and host applications.